elchananmizrachi/2bcloud/README.md

 2. Dockerfile for application packing
 3. Basic aml for deployment over K8s
 4. Jenkinsfile pipeline for image builds, each build with the job number tag
-5. DockerHub as DOkcer registry
+5. DockerHub as Dokcer registry